Keynotes

 - Managing Time and Balancing Life: Yes, this is a keynote on time management.
 It’s based on the third edition of Steve’s book, Cool-Time: A Hands-On Plan for Managing Work and Balancing Time and includes the time-proven techniques from his first and second editions, namely project management, influence and physiology, and adds the realities of today’s workplace including chat technologies like Slack and Teams, work-life integration and hybrid work environments, and how to make your calendar a powerful tool of personal productivity rather than a shopping list of tasks.
 Even though it’s a keynote speech there will be dozens of immediately useful takeaways for every participant.

-- Steve’s presentation lays out some key factors about how to make cyberhygiene work.
+- All these items and more make a perfect landscape for the cybercriminal organization.
+Something needs to be done.
+Steve’s presentation lays out some key factors about how to make cyberhygiene work.
 It teaches personal skills like critical thinking and it also incorporates time and priority management skills to ensure that we can align cyberhygiene skills with our physiology.

 - Equally importantly, the session delivers an understanding of the technologies and practices used in both cybersecurity and cybercrime, using straightforward terminology.
 It reveals how to better align humans with the priorities of protection, and equally importantly provides steps on how to formulate a culture of proactive security at the workplace and at home.